Managing Users and Groups

 User account and group deletion

-You can keep the additional user and group on your system,
+You can keep the additional user and group on your system, but know that you can also remove them.

 The deluser